QBDev0ps/DevOps-Cloud-projects/Project17.md

 ![create internal alb](https://github.com/QuadriBello/DevOps-Cloud/assets/140855364/61b3705b-b649-4781-a6d2-ea1575c13b28)

-To inform our ALB where to route the traffic, we need to create a [`Target Group`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to point to its targets:
+<br>To inform our ALB where to route the traffic, we need to create a [`Target Group`](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/load-balancer-target-groups.html) to point to its targets:<br/>

 ```
 # --- target group  for wordpress -------